Hi there, I'm Carmen!

-I’m Carmen Vincent, a documentary filmmaker and diversified video editor based in Northwest Indiana.
-While Midwestern through-and-through, I have edited for clients and told stories from across the country and in the United Kingdom and Palestine.
+While Midwestern through-and-through, I have worked with clients and told stories from across the country and in the United Kingdom and Palestine.
 I am a Nikon Storytellers Scholar, a selected participant in Adobe's Creator Camp, and a proud recipient of the Best International Director award at the Georgia Documentary Film Festival for my short documentary Forever A Champion.

-I hold a bachelor’s degree in Digital Media from Valparaiso University and participate in numerous professional organizations such as FWD-Doc, D-Word, Women in Media, IDA, and others.
-I am eager to bring value to storytelling pursuits of all kinds through my video editing, producing, shooting, and directing skills.
+I hold a bachelor’s degree in Digital Media from Valparaiso University and I participate in numerous professional organizations such as FWD-Doc, D-Word, Women in Media, International Documentary Association, and more.
+I am eager to bring value to meaningful storytelling pursuits through my technical and interpersonal skills.